RIVarX/RIVar-Thesis/README.md

+- The thesis was submitted for review at the end of 2024.

+- The resulted file is pdf/thesisEnglish.pdf

 - Compiled with Lyx version 2.3.3

-- The thesis was submitted for review at the end of 2024.